devesh-2002/fine-tune-gemma2b/README.md

-# Tune AI MLE Assignment
+# Fine Tuned Gemma-2b-pytorch
-In this assignment, we focus on fine-tuning a pre-trained language model and deploying it as a web service.
+We focus on fine-tuning a pre-trained language model and deploying it as a web service.
 The main steps involved are:

 1. **Fine-Tuning a Pre-trained Model**: We use the `google/gemma-2b-pytorch` model and fine-tune it on a chat dataset (`tuneai/oasst2_top1_chatgpt_format`).